-Similar properties hold for the other one-parameter families listed in Tables~\ref{tab3} and~\ref{tab4}.
-When $\l=1$, the corresponding mirror fiber $\overline{\mathcal V_{\balpha}(1)}$ happens to be a rigid Calabi--Yau threefold defined over $\Q$, hence its $L$-function computed from the third \'etale cohomology group is also modular by \cite{Dieu,GY} (see Theorem~\ref{thm:mod} below).
+Similar properties hold for the other one-parameter families $V_{\balpha}(\psi)$ listed in Tables~\ref{tab3} and~\ref{tab4}.
+Their corresponding mirror families $\hat{\mathcal V}_{\balpha}(\l)$ are provided in Table~\ref{table: tab5}.
+When $\l=1$, the corresponding mirror fiber $\overline{\hat{\mathcal V}_{\balpha}(1)}$ happens to be a rigid Calabi--Yau threefold defined over $\Q$, hence its $L$-function computed from the third \'etale cohomology group is also modular by \cite{Dieu,GY} (see Theorem~\ref{thm:mod} below).
 In what follows,

-denotes the weight 4 (normalized) modular form corresponding to $\overline{\mathcal V_\balpha(1)}$.
+denotes the weight 4 (normalized) modular form corresponding to $\overline{\hat{\mathcal V}_\balpha(1)}$.

 Based on some numerical evidence, Rodriguez-Villegas came up in \cite{RV} with a simple recipe to compute the $p$-th Fourier coefficients $a_p=a_p(f_{\balpha})$ (therefore, all of them) for these fourteen rigid Calabi--Yau threefolds.
 Proofs of his conjectural (super)congruences are the main result of the paper.